xyt6151/ESPLowPowerSensor/task-list.md

 Use this document to keep track of tasks that need to be done.

 ## Unfinished tasks
-1. Implement a more efficient queue system for interrupt handling, possibly using a circular buffer.
-2. Use constexpr for compile-time computations where applicable.
+1. Use constexpr for compile-time computations where applicable.
-3. Implement lazy initialization for WiFi to reduce startup time and power consumption.
+2. Implement lazy initialization for WiFi to reduce startup time and power consumption.

 ## Finished tasks
 1. Create the basic library structure (header and source files)